 Prior to attending law school and becoming an attorney, Dave served for nine years in the United States Army as an intelligence officer.
 He has received the Meritorious Service Medal, the Army Commendation Medal (with oak leaf cluster), the Army Achievement Medal (with 3 oak leaf clusters) and the Outstanding Volunteer Service Medal.
 He is Airborne qualified and is certified in all-source and signals intelligence.
 Dave left Active Duty in 2010 but continued in the United States Army Reserves where has worked for the National Ground Intelligence Center and currently for United States European Command with which he has deployed to Europe several times.
 In 2018, Dave was promoted to the rank of Lieutenant Colonel.

-Dave is licensed to practice law in the Commonwealth of Massachusetts; the United States District Court, District of Massachusetts; the United States Court of Appeals for Veterans Claims and the United States Court of Appeals for the First Circuit.
+Dave is licensed to practice law in the Commonwealth of Massachusetts; the state of Connecticut; the United States District Court, District of Massachusetts; the United States Court of Appeals for Veterans Claims and the United States Court of Appeals for the First Circuit.
 Dave received his Juris Doctorate, summa cum laude, from Suffolk University Law School and his Bachelor of Arts from the George Washington University.
 Dave also has a master’s degree in National Security Studies from American Military University.

 Since 2020, Seth Caplan has served as NECTA’s Chief of Staff and Chief Financial Officer overseeing all financial aspects of the business as well as driving NECTA’s financial strategy and planning.